liesenf/andreasliesenfeld.github.io/toolstutorials.md

 #### Tutorial: How to build your own offline speech recognition system for Mandarin on a Raspberry Pi:

 This is a tutorial for an offline, open-source speech recognition system for Mandarin Chinese that consumes speech and produces subtitle-like transcriptions.
 The system is built using Mozilla's Deep Speech 0.6 open-source ASR engine.
-The guide is in large parts based on a similar tutorial by <a href="https://www.hackster.io/dmitrywat/offline-speech-recognition-on-raspberry-pi-4-with-respeaker-c537e7">Dmitry Maslov</a> on Hackster.io for English.
+The guide is in large parts based on a similar tutorial for English by <a href="https://www.hackster.io/dmitrywat/offline-speech-recognition-on-raspberry-pi-4-with-respeaker-c537e7">Dmitry Maslov on Hackster.io</a>.

 We are building a Speech-to-text (STT) module for the use in voice bot speech processing pipelines.
 Within a typical voice bot ecosystem the job of this module is to consumes speech and compute subtitle-like transcripts from it.